Volue-Public/energy-smp-docs/docs/scada-integration/scadaex/scadaex-user-guide.md

 The “Collection Type” parameter in the “Historical Collection” configuration of Netcon database blocks is used to set a mode of (a set of parameters for) the history collection of the block.

 The historical values stored for a Netcon database block with history collection enabled will always be initially stored in a break point time series in the SmG database.
 ScadaEx will create the time series if it does not exist.
 But as described above there are usually additional operations that one would want to be performed on the stored values.
 Every changed value from Scada will be stored in the break point time series, the storage space required for these time series can therefore become a problem.
 Thus, it is recommended to regularly aggregate the break point time series into coarser resolution like 15 minute or hour interval time series.
-Powel offers scripts that can be set up as scheduled tasks to perform the aggregation, followed by deletion of old break points from the original break point time series.
+Volue offers scripts that can be set up as scheduled tasks to perform the aggregation, followed by deletion of old break points from the original break point time series.
 These scripts use the information from the collection type parameter to decide what operations to perform on each individual break point time series.

 The collection type defines: